 The Real Meanings Behind Polite Email Phrases.

 We always strive to make our emails sound polite and respectable.
-Putting together a well-written and polite-sounding email is a skill and an art recquired in today’s workplace.
-Knowing how to use polite email terms to sugercoat your underlying frustration is a whole different set of skills.
-So, if you have missed a deadline or you did not respond to an email promptly and you receive an email from your boss or professor that ends with “Kind Regards”, be sure that those regards are no where near kind.
+Putting together a well-written and polite-sounding email is a skill and an art required in today’s workplace.
+Knowing how to use polite email terms to sugarcoat your underlying frustration is a whole different set of skills.
+So, if you have missed a deadline or you did not respond to an email promptly and you receive an email from your boss or professor that ends with “Kind Regards”, be sure that those regards are nowhere near kind.
 Actually, that’s a glossy cover that hides a lot.
 So, here is a hilarious guide, put forth by 9gag, that illustrates the true meaning of some of the most commonly used email phrases.

 1.